Lie Group Decompositions for Equivariant Neural Networks: Related work

 \section{Related work}

-Recent proposal for Lie group equivariance~\citep{bekkers2019b, finzi2020generalizing} focus on the infinite-dimensional regular representation of a group and rely on the group exponential map to allow convolution kernels to be defined analytically in the Lie algebra of the group.
+Recent proposals for Lie group equivariance~\citep{bekkers2019b, finzi2020generalizing} focus on the infinite-dimensional regular representation of a group and rely on the group exponential map to allow convolution kernels to be defined analytically in the Lie algebra of the group.
 Working with the regular representation entails dealing with an intractable convolution integral over the group, and a (Monte Carlo) numerical integration procedure approximating the integral needs to be employed, which requires sampling group elements with respect to the \emph{Haar} measure of the group.
-Unfortunately, the applicability of these methods is limited to Lie groups for which the group exponential map is surjective, which is not the case for the affine group $\gaff{n} = \sR^{n} \rtimes \gglfull{n}$.
-Furthermore, these methods rely on the fact that for compact and abelian groups sampling with respect to the Haar measure of the group is straightforward, which is not the case for the affine groups of interest. \citet{macdonald2022enabling} aim to address these limitations, proposing a framework which can be applied to larger Lie groups, while still relying on the group exponential.
-While very general, their method comes with an exponential increase in memory requirements, as the group elements used for every convolutional layer needs to be sampled and kept in memory before the forward pass.
+Unfortunately, the applicability of these methods is limited to Lie groups for which the group exponential map is surjective, which is not the case for the affine group $\gaff{\gglfull{n}}$.
+These methods also rely on the fact that for compact and abelian groups sampling with respect to the Haar measure of the group is straightforward, which is not the case for the affine groups of interest. \citet{macdonald2022enabling} propose a framework which can be applied to arbitrary Lie groups, aiming to address such limitations while still relying on the group exponential.
+Their approach and its downsides are closely reviewed in Sec.~\ref{subsec:appendix_related}, together with other related equivariant models.